SECURE HOME PROGRAMME

 - At least one person from the household entering into the Secure Home Agreement must be in full time employment in the Queenstown Lakes District (fulltime is deemed as a minimum of 30 hours per week).

-Once the above eligibility criteria has been determined, you must then show that you can meet the specific financial requirements of the Secure Home programme, as outlined in the earlier example.
+Once the above eligibility criteria has been determined, you must then show that you can meet the specific financial requirements of the Secure Home programme, as outlined in the earlier example (which includes bank approval for a home loan).

-View our template Secure Home Agreement, Secure Home Mortgagee Deed and Secure Home Financial Declaration and Acknowledgement here.
+View our template Secure Home Agreement and Secure Home Financial Declaration and Acknowledgement here.
 Please note that these are templates only and may be subject to change.

 RAISING A DEPOSIT THROUGH KIWISAVER

 After a minimum of three years membership of a KiwiSaver scheme, you may be able to use the funds to put towards your deposit.
-Find out more about KiwiSaver withdrawal here.
+Find out more about KiwiSaver First-Home Withdrawal here.

 You can apply for this grant if you have belonged to and regularly contributed to a KiwiSaver scheme, complying fund or exempt employer scheme for at least three years.